fishworks/gofish/README.md

 ```

 Fish works across all three major operating systems (Windows, MacOS, and Linux).
 It installs
-packages into its own directory and symlinks their files into /usr/local (or C:\ for Windows).
+packages into its own directory and symlinks their files into /usr/local (or C:\ProgramData for Windows).
 You can think of it as the cross-platform Homebrew.

 Fish takes the ideas of [Homebrew Formulas][formula] to the next level by installing pre-packaged